Australia/Oceania Tours for Solo Travelers

 Best Of The East Coast – 16 Day Boutique Tour

-Danya, traveled in September
+Lorene, traveled in October

 Australia/Oceania's eastern seaboard calls solo travelers to share moments at Whitehaven Beach, Cape Byron lighthouse, and K'gari (Fraser Island).
 Nights are spent at boutique properties like Lucky Hotel Newcastle and Flynn Hotel Cairns.